Why you should be taking Vitamin C

 Ascorbic acid is necessary for the production of enzymes that in turn are necessary for nerves to fire properly.
 Discoveries reported in 1987 led investigators at the New York Academy of Sciences to conclude that there should soon be no doubt that inadequate levels of vitamin C within the nerves would account for many endocrine disorders.
 The adrenal gland produces cortisone, adrenalin (also known as epinephrine), and other substances.
 Adrenalin is a neurotransmitter-a substance that triggers the firing of certain nerves and that in turn promotes the activation of critical elements within the nervous system.
 Recent studies have shown that vitamin C is necessary in order for adrenalin to be produced with the cells of the adrenal glands.
 Other helpful adrenal gland responses to megadose levels of vitamin C has also recently been reported.

 Promotes Iron Absorption

 Ascorbic acid promotes iron absorption.
 The higher one’s intake of fiber or tannin (contained in red wine), the more one needs the vitamin in order to permit the absorption of iron.
 Why?
-Apparently, fiber and tanning molecules, which themselves do not get absorbed, bind to iron molecules and can prevent their absorption to the body.
-The 1987 publication from the New York Academy of Sciences conference on vitamin C concluded that each main meal should contain 25 to 50 milligrams of vitamin C, and that if the mean was high in fiber or tanning, then at least 250 milligrams of vitamin C were needed.
+Apparently, fiber and tannin molecules, which themselves do not get absorbed, bind to iron molecules and can prevent their absorption to the body.
+The 1987 publication from the New York Academy of Sciences conference on vitamin C concluded that each main meal should contain 25 to 50 milligrams of vitamin C, and that if the mean was high in fiber or tannin, then at least 250 milligrams of vitamin C were needed.
 So, if you drink a lot of red wine with your dinner, it is conservative to consume vitamin C at the same time.

 The Correct Dose